 Figuring out their next career step

-If you are a female leader who needs help coping with some of the above issues, please get in touch to schedule free 30 minute consultation by phone or Skype.
+If you are a female leader seeking support in coping with any of the above issues, please get in touch to schedule free 30 minute consultation by phone or Skype.

 I will follow up with an offer to you or your organization for a series of coaching sessions to meet your needs.